JiriBilek/ESP_ATMod/README.md

 ## Status

 The firmware is still in work-in-progress state.
 It has been tested and is running on my devices but there might be deviations from the expected behaviour.

-My testing environment uses the built-in [Arduino WifiEsp library](https://github.com/bportaluri/WiFiEsp) and also the newer [WiFiEspAT library](https://github.com/jandrassy/WiFiEspAT).
+My testing environment uses the [WifiEsp library](https://github.com/bportaluri/WiFiEsp) and also the newer [WiFiEspAT library](https://github.com/jandrassy/WiFiEspAT).

 ## The Future